 ← Back to Articles

-Despite spending more than $24 million a year, Oakland's illegal dumping crisis continues to overwhelm city resources.
+Despite substantial annual investments, Oakland's illegal dumping crisis continues to overwhelm city resources.
 Here's where the money goes, what's been tried, and why the problem persists.

 Metric Value